-Step Task Responsibility Guidance and tools 5.4 A copy of the final signed notification letter, archaeological or heritage management plan and the site recording form is to be kept on file and a copy sent to the Sydney Metro Project Manager.
-Contractors Project Manager, Excavation Director 6 Implement archaeological or heritage management plan 6.1 Modify the archaeological or heritage management plan to take into account any additional advice resulting from notification and discussions with OEH.
-Contractors Project Manager, Excavation Director 6.2 Implement the archaeological or heritage management plan.
-Where impact is expected, this may include a formal assessment of significance and heritage impact assessment, preparation of excavation or recording methodologies, consultation with Registered Aboriginal Parties, obtaining heritage approvals etc., if required.
-Contractors Project Manager, Excavation Director 6.3 Where heritage approval is required contact the Sydney Metro Environment Manager for further advice and support material.
+Step Task Responsibility Guidance and tools Aboriginal Objects in NSW 6.3 Where heritage approvals are required, contact the Sydney Metro Environment Manager for further advice and support.
 Please note there are time constraints associated with heritage approval preparation and processing.
-Contractors Project Manager, Excavation Director 6.4 Assess whether heritage impact is consistent with the project approval or if project approval modification is required from the Department of Planning and Environment. , Excavation Director/Sydney Metro Environmental Manager 6.5 Where statutory approvals (or project approval modification) are required, impact upon relics and/or Aboriginal objects must not occur until heritage approvals are issued by the appropriate regulator.
-Contractors Project Manager, Excavation Director 6.6 Where statutory approval is not required but where recording is recommended by the archaeologist/Aboriginal heritage consultant, sufficient time must be allowed for this to occur.
-Contractors Project Manager, Excavation Director 6.7 Ensure short term and permanent storage locations are identified for archaeological material or other heritage material removed from site, where required.
-Interested third parties (e.g. museums, local Aboriginal land councils, or local councils) should be consulted on this issue.
-Contact the archaeologist or Aboriginal heritage consultant for advice on this matter, if required.
-Contractors Project Manager, Excavation Director 7 Section 7 Not Used
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 6.4 For SSI or SSD projects, or projects approved under Part 5 of the EP&A Act, assess whether the heritage impact is consistent with the project approval or if project approval modification is required from the Department of Planning, Industry and Environment or the relevant consent authority.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 6.5 Where statutory approvals (or project modifications) are required, impact upon Aboriginal objects or relics must not occur until heritage and planning approvals have been issued by the appropriate regulator.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 6.6 Where statutory approval is not required but where recording is recommended by the Excavation Director, archaeologist or Aboriginal cultural heritage consultant, sufficient time and resources must be allowed for this to occur.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 6.7 Ensure short term and permanent storage locations are identified for archaeological material or other heritage material recovered from site, where required.
+Interested third parties (for example local Aboriginal land councils, local councils or museums) should be consulted on this issue.
+Contact the Excavation Director, archaeologist or Aboriginal cultural heritage consultant for advice on this issue.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 7 Resume work 7.1 Seek written clearance to resume project work from the Excavation Director, archaeologist or Aboriginal cultural heritage consultant.
+Clearance would only be given once all archaeological excavation or heritage recommendations and approvals (where required) are complete.
+Resumption of Contractor's Project Manager